jaydouzi/toxicology/README.md

 # toxicology - decentralized, encrypted chat built on Tox

 # Basics
-Toxicology will bring together the privacy and security benefits of decentralized chat using toxcore with an intuitive, modern design built on Electron.
+Toxicology will bring together the privacy of decentralized networking and security of strong encryption using toxcore, combined with an intuitive, modern design built on Electron.

 # Development Environment
 ##Requirements